serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-#### Signing out the currently authenticated user
+##### Signing out the currently authenticated user

-If no `userId` is provided, `signOutUser` will automatically sign out the user who is currently authenticated in the session.
+If no `userId` is provided, `signOutUser` will automatically sign out the user who is currently authenticated in the session:

 ```dart
 // Sign out the currently authenticated user